Why do parents in Africa send their children to Catholic schools? Are their expectations being met?

 In Nairobi, the group met with officials from Strathmore University, a private university with a Catholic heritage that has partnered with the Ford Program to study the best ways to support female entrepreneurs in the impoverished area of Dandora.
 They also visited Holy Cross Parish and the Brother Andre Medical Centre in Dandora where Faculty Fellow Terry Johnson, the Joe and Deborah Loughery Assistant Professor in Economics and Human Development College Chair, spoke about his research on access to maternal care in Dandora and the surrounding area.

-During their visit to the Institute for Economic Affairs, which is hosting students from the Keough School’s Master of Global Affairs program as part of their Integration Lab, or i-Lab, experience, the group heard from Kellogg Faculty Fellow Ann Mische about the research she is doing in collaboration with IEA on youth and citizenship in Kenya.
+During their visit to the Institute for Economic Affairs, which is hosting students from the Keough School’s Master of Global Affairs program as part of their Integration Lab, or i-Lab, experience, the group heard from Kellogg Faculty Fellow Ann Mische (sociology and peace studies) about the research she is doing in collaboration with IEA on youth and citizenship in Kenya.

 The group also visited CUEA and IBM Research|Africa, hosted a dinner and panel discussion with Notre Dame alumni, and met with representatives from the Ford Foundation and Oxfam, as well as senior US embassy staff.